Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 ### Misinformed Clues: 2/5
 **Fair - Below expectations**

-These clues are too vague.
-While factually true for 'Romance', they are also too universally true for 'Drama' and 'Comedy' as well, making them less effective at creating productive ambiguity.
-The first clue mentions 'conflict' which is more strongly associated with Drama, and the second mentions 'emotional experiences of life and love' which is broad enough to fit all genres, but doesn't specifically point towards Romance over the others.
+These clues are too vague and could apply to multiple genres, not just 'Fantasy' and the incorrect options.
+While they are factually true for 'Fantasy', they lack the necessary ambiguity to be truly misleading.
+For example, 'protagonists facing perilous trials' is true for almost all genres.
+The goal is for these clues to be true for *all* options, and these lean too heavily towards specific plot devices rather than universal genre traits.

 ✅ Strengths:
 - Attempt to create ambiguity